SynJAC: Synthetic-data-driven Joint-granular Adaptation and Calibration for Domain Specific Scanned Document Key Information Extraction: Results and Discussion

+In the upper part of Table~\ref{tab:ablation_results}, we compare various domain adaptation strategies and demonstrate the effectiveness of integrating L2V during domain adaptation.

-\textbf{Effects of Training Epochs} We observed that varying the number of training epochs (with ep.
-1 representing one epoch in Table~\ref{tab:ablation_results}) for different domain adaptation methods impacts fine-tuning results.
-Insufficient training can result in limited domain-specific information capture.
+\paragraph{\textbf{Effects of Domain Adaptation Training Epochs}} We observed that varying the number of training epochs (ep.) for different domain adaptation strategies impacts final results in Table~\ref{tab:ablation_results}.
+Insufficient training may limit the model’s ability to acquire domain-specific information.
 For instance, training the SDS+SST method for just one epoch on the CORD dataset yields about 2.5\% lower performance than two epochs.
-Conversely, increasing training epochs can cause the model distribution to shift closer to $\mathbb{D}_n$, but further away from $\mathbb{D}_g$.
-For example, training SDS+SIT for three epochs on the FUNSD dataset resulted in a performance drop of approximately 2.5\% and 5\% on sets P and R, respectively.
-Finding the optimal number of epochs for each domain adaptation strategy requires careful adjustment based on the specific dataset and task.
+Conversely, increasing training epochs can cause the model distribution to shift closer to $\mathbb{D}_s$, but further away from $\mathbb{D}_g$, as seen with SDS+SIT on FUNSD, where three epochs caused ~2.5\% and 5\% drops on sets P and R, respectively.
+Although the optimal number of epochs depends on the dataset and task—requiring careful tuning and further investigation, we observe that even a small number of training epochs can yield substantial performance improvements.
+Additionally, developing a principled mechanism to automatically determine the appropriate number of domain-adaptation epochs, potentially informed by synthetic-label noise estimation or validation-based stability criteria, is an important direction for future work.

-\textbf{Effects of Freezing} To retain domain knowledge infused from $\mathbb{D}n$ by the joint-grained encoder $\mathcal{E}_{jg}$, freezing its parameters after applying SDS proved beneficial.
-It preserved the learned structure and semantic insights, leading to better performance during fine-tuning.
-As shown in Table~\ref{tab:ablation_results}, unfreezing the models resulted in lower performance.
-For example, SDS+SIT on FormNLU-P dropped from 92.62\% to 88.58\% when the parameters were not frozen.

-\textbf{Effects of L2V} We evaluated the impact of the L2V positional feature on domain adaptation methods.
+\paragraph{\textbf{Effects of L2V Positional Embedding}} We evaluated the impact of the L2V positional embedding on domain adaptation methods.
 As shown in Table~\ref{tab:ablation_results}, removing L2V led to an approximate 2\% performance drop.
-This suggests that L2V enhances positional-awareness in token and entity representations, contributing to better document understanding.
+This suggests that L2V enhances positional awareness in fine and coarse-grained representations, consistently contributing to better document understanding ability.
+Notably, it could lead to a promising increase on FormNLU handwritten (FormNLU-H) set (around 5\%) which demonstrates the effectiveness the L2V embedding could enhance the layout representation to improve the framework generalisability.